-To create scripts, you'll need a Shopify Plus plan, the Script Editor, a developer or access to a developer, or a Shopify Expert with Ruby experience.
+To create scripts, you need a Shopify Plus plan and the Script Editor.
+You also need knowledge of the Ruby programming language, or access to a developer or Shopify Expert who knows Ruby.

 Some script limitations exist to enhance security and to make sure that scripts can run no matter how many customers your store has at any given time.
 Keep the following restrictions in mind if you are developing scripts for your Shopify store.

 Online store and the Storefront API

 When you create or edit a script, you choose whether it will run in your online store only or in your online store and in the following apps:

 - Tapcart and Plobal Apps mobile app builders

 Only one script per script type can be published at a time.
 For example, you can publish a line items script and a shipping rates script, but you can't publish two line items scripts at the same time.